JerryJohnThomas/PortfolioOptimisation/resources/David_Silver Deepmind/Lec1.md

 ## Inside RL agent

-* 3 major components of an agent
+* **3 major components of an agent**
-    * Policy: state to what action to take
+    1. Policy: state to what action to take
-    * Value function: how good is an action/state or what is the expected reward of doing something
+    1. Value function: how good is an action/state or what is the expected reward of doing something
-    * Model: Agent's view of the environment.
+    1. Model: Agent's view of the environment (optional).

 ### Policy
 * Deterministic policy: action = function(state)